 i. modifications are approved by the subcontractor’s IACUC, or equivalent.

 ii. annually at the renewal of the subcontractors IACUC approval

 ii.
 Contact the WF IACUC immediately, if the subcontractor reports any of the following:

-i. adverse events or animal welfare concerns,
+i. safety events or animal welfare concerns,

 ii. noncompliance with animal welfare regulations,